BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: The BASE Framework

-\begin{itemize} \item \textbf{Monitoring.} In monitoring phase, BAScaler needs to systematically monitor certain performance metrics to determine the necessity and methodology for scaling operations (shown at the top of Fig.~\ref{fig:overview}(a) and described in Line 5 of Algorithm~\ref{alg:autoscaling}).
-Specifically, BAScaler uses the cAdvisor, integrated into the Kubernetes, to monitor the applications and collect metrics at the container layer, including CPU utilization, memory usage, etc. In addition, it uses Istio to generate detailed telemetry for all service communications and collect metrics at the application layer (e.g., request rate and average response time).
-The collected metrics are stored in Prometheus, a time series database, for querying. \item \textbf{Analysis.} In analysis phase, the collected performance metrics undergo further processing to unveil latent information crucial for determining scaling operations.
-BAScaler first uses the monitored workloads and the Informer model with long-term patterns capture capabilities to predict the range of future workloads (marked as \textbf{ \textcircled{ 1}}, described in Line 6, and details in §\ref{sec:method_wkl_predict}).
+\item \textbf{Analysis.} In analysis phase, the collected performance metrics undergo further processing to unveil latent information crucial for determining scaling operations.
+BASE first uses the monitored workloads and the improved Transformer with long-term patterns capture capabilities to predict the range of future workloads (marked as \textbf{ \textcircled{ 1}}, described in Line 6, and details in §\ref{sec:method_wkl_predict}).
 Based on the prediction results, real-time comparison between the predicted and actual workloads is then conducted to detect bursts (marked as \textbf{ \textcircled{ 2}}, described in Line 7, and details in §\ref{sec:method_burst_detection_and_handling}).
-Once the burst is detected, BAScaler utilizes an AR model with short-term trend capture capabilities to generate an appropriate overestimation via Bootstrapping method (marked as \textbf{ \textcircled{ 2}}, described in Lines 8-10, and details in §\ref{sec:method_burst_detection_and_handling}). \item \textbf{Planning.} The planning phase estimates the total amount of resources that should be allocated in the next scaling action.
-Based on whether a burst occurs or not, BAScaler adopts different resource estimation methods.
-For bursts, BAScaler utilizes performance models, the overestimated burst workloads, and performance constraints (i.e., SLO) to generate a relatively generous amount of resources (marked as \textbf{ \textcircled{ 3}}, described in Line 11, and details in §\ref{sec:method_resource_estimation}).
-For non-bursts, BAScaler employs the performance model for initial resource estimation and then jointly deep reinforcement learning to correct possible inaccuracy estimation dynamically (marked as \textbf{ \textcircled{ 4}}, described in Lines 12-14, and details in §\ref{sec:method_estimation_enhance}). \item \textbf{Execution.} The execution phase provision or deprovision the resources based on the scaling plan (shown at the bottom of Fig.~\ref{fig:overview}(a) and described in Line 15).
-It is straightforward, and we implemented it by calling the Kubernetes API~\cite{k8sapi}. \end{itemize}
+Once the burst is detected, BASE utilizes an AR model with short-term trend capture capabilities to generate an appropriate overestimation via Bootstrapping method (marked as \textbf{ \textcircled{ 2}}, described in Lines 8-10, and details in §\ref{sec:method_burst_detection_and_handling}).